shah-deep/FinBot/README.md

 # FinBot

 ### Project Description
 This project is a multi-agent system designed to function as a Junior Investment Analyst.
 It assists real analysts in evaluating publicly traded companies by performing both fundamental and technical analyses.
-The system simulates collaboration between specialized agents to generate detailed financial analysis for user-selected company.
+The system simulates collaboration between specialized agents to generate detailed financial analysis for **user-selected company**.

 ![example](./media/example.png)